liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Renamed packages to fix the split packages problem
+### Renamed Packages to Fix the Split Packages Problem
 - **Date:** 2016-Jan-19
 - **JIRA Ticket:** LPS-61952

 #### What changed?

-A split packages is caused where two or more bundles export the same package name and version.
-When the classloader loads a package, exactly one exporter of that package is chosen, so if a package is split across multiple bundles then an importer will only ever see a subset of the package.
+Split packages are caused when two or more bundles export the same package name and version.
+When the classloader loads a package, exactly one exporter of that package is chosen; so if a package is split across multiple bundles, then an importer only sees a subset of the package.

 #### Who is affected?

-Portal-Service and Portal-Impl has many packages with the same package name.
-All of these packages will be affected by the split package problem.
+The `portal-service` and `portal-impl` folders have many packages with the same name.
+Therefore, all of these packages are affected by the split package problem.

 #### How should I update my code?